Yes, your PPC campaign should have negative keywords — here’s why.

-This is why, when you’re mining reports for keywords to exclude, you want to exclude their variations as well.
+When you mine reports for keywords to exclude, it’s wise to exclude their variations as well.

-Pro tip: When you’re entering your keywords into Google Ads, you can add them at both the ad group and campaign level.
-For negative keywords, you generally want to apply them to the campaign level, not just the ad group level, so other keywords can trigger that term.
+Pro tip: When you enter your keywords into Google Ads, you can add them at both the ad group and campaign level.
+For negative keywords, you generally want to apply them to the campaign level, not just the ad group level, so other keywords can exclude that term.

 Adjust your negative keyword list as needed

-Just like your standard keyword list, your negative keyword list shouldn’t remain stagnant.
-You always want to be optimizing and iterating to make sure your PPC ads are as targeted as possible.
+Just like your standard keyword list, your negative list shouldn’t remain stagnant.
+You should consistently recheck and optimize it to make sure your PPC ads are as targeted as possible.

-How often you iterate on your list will depend on various factors, including your campaigns and bandwidth.
-No matter what “consistent” means for you and your team, it’s a good idea to regularly go into your ads account, head to “search terms” in your Keywords tab, and mark any keywords you see that stand out as being irrelevant.
+How often you go over your list will depend on various factors, including your campaigns and bandwidth.
+No matter what “consistent” means for you and your team, make a recurring reminder to go into your ads account and head to “search terms” in your Keywords tab to mark any keywords you see that stand out as irrelevant.

-For all the reasons above, it can be hugely beneficial to add negative keywords to your PPC campaigns.
-Not only does this help weed out those who aren’t in the market for your product or service, but it saves you money by helping you only pay for clicks that will (hopefully) become customers.
+As you can see, there are many potential benefits to adding negative keywords to your PPC campaigns.
+Not only does this help weed out those who aren’t in the market for your product or service, but it saves you money because you only pay for clicks that will (hopefully) become customers.